-Case DART Period A MOF EOF TDA FIF A 46414 01/08/19 - 01/09/19 337.25 0.15 0.41 0.64 0.24 В 52402 01/06/16 - 01/07/16 82.04 0.10 0.56 0.27 0.15 C 32413 01/01/19 - 01/02/19 129.62 0.13 0.61 0.29 0.17 D 51407 15/04/22 - 15/04/22 88.70 0.13 0.63 0.30 0.20 E 21413 01/06/21 - 01/07/21 86.06 0.10 0.57 0.35 0.14 variability, which is around 0.5 cm from zero, and in terms of standard deviation.
-FIF shows a larger variability for both metrics compared to MOF, but lower than the other techniques, remaining within 1.2 cm from zero at each time.
-EOF is the technique with the largest standard deviations from the origin on average, followed by TDA, then FIF and MOF, with the exception of case A, where TDA has larger standard deviation than EOF.
-This may be caused by the large tidal range in case A (see Tab.
-1), which results in less accurate tide prediction.
+The conclusions made for the case in Fig. 3 can be generalized to the analysis of the other four background signals.
+The variability in the detection curves for all five cases can be measured by their maximum range of variability and standard deviation, reported in Tables 1 and 2, respectively.
+In each case, MOF produces the narrowest distributions, both in terms of maximum variability, which is around 0.5 cm from zero, and in terms of standard deviation.
+FIF shows a larger variability for both metrics compared to MOF but smaller than the other techniques, remaining within 1.2 cm from zero at each time.
+EOF is the technique with the largest standard deviations from the origin on average, followed by TDA and then FIF and MOF, with the exception of case A, where TDA has a larger standard deviation than EOF.
+This may be caused by the large tidal range in case A (see Table 1), which results in less accurate tide prediction.

 The asymmetric amplitude distribution of TDA is observed in all cases.
-Cases A, C, and D are negatively skewed, while cases B and E are positively skewed.
-On the contrary, the other techniques are approximately symmetrical in every case.
-For these 5 time series, the threshold of 3 cm, commoly used in DART OBPGs (Mofjeld, 1997; Rabinovich and Eblé, 2015), produces no false detection and seems to be a highly conservative choice.
-In fact, a 2 cm threshold would result in false detections only for TDA in case A. For MOF and FIF, the threshold may be lowered to 1 cm and 1.5 cm respectively.
-Plots for cases B, C, D and E analogous to Fig. 3 to 6 are reported in the Supplementary Materials.
-Furthermore, the analysis of these five cases has been used to have a first order evaluation of the sensitivity of TDA to the amount of data used to compute tidal coefficients.
+Cases A, C and D are negatively skewed, while cases B and E are positively skewed.
+In contrast, the other techniques are approximately symmetrical in every case.
+For these five time series, the threshold of 3 cm, commonly used in DART OBPGs (Mofjeld, 1997; Rabinovich and Eblé, 2015), produces no false detection and seems to be a highly conservative choice.
+In fact, a 2 cm threshold would result in false detections only for TDA in case A. For MOF and FIF, the threshold may be lowered to 1 and 1.5 cm, respectively.
+Plots for cases B, C, D and E, analogous to Figs. 3 to 6, are reported in the Supplement.
+Furthermore, the analysis of these five cases has been used to have a first-order evaluation of the sensitivity of TDA to the amount of data used to compute tidal coefficients.
 We determined that an amount of data between 7 to 9 months results in the narrowest detection curves for TDA.
-Details about this analysis are reported in the Supplementary Materials.
+Details about this analysis are reported in the Supplement.